 Phone: 13 12 49

-A company is a separate legal entity and has its own income tax liability.
-A company pays income tax on its assessable income (profits) at the company tax rate, which is currently 30%.
+A company is a separate legal entity and is responsible for paying income tax on its profits at the company tax rate.
+There is no tax-free threshold for companies.